Skip to main content

 Meanwhile, steam and bubbling water in these areas can be scalding hot.
 Finally, remember that noxious gases may be present – not all volcanic hazards are visible.

-Before departing for such a hike, make sure you are confident about finding your way and carry a charged mobile phone, though appreciate that it may not always have a signal.
+Before departing for such a hike, make sure you are confident about finding your way and carrying a charged mobile phone, though appreciate that it may not always have a signal.
 Always inform someone of your plans and when you expect to return.
 Be sure to dress warmly and appropriately for Iceland’s changeable conditions.
 Carry sufficient water and snacks.

 Lava caves and lava tubes should only be visited in the company of an experienced guide.
-Even where walkways and steps have been installed to enable visitor access, these environments aren’t predictable places; rocks can become dislodged and collapses can occur.
+Even where walkways and steps have been installed to enable visitor access, these environments aren’t predictable places; rocks can become dislodged, and collapses can occur.
 On a tour, you’ll wear a helmet and remain with the group at all times for your own safety.

 Exploring Iceland’s volcanic scenery and landmarks is a must during your visit.
 This is how you appreciate not only the drama of the current landscapes but gain a deeper understanding of the processes that led to their formation.
 Take a look at our selection of volcano tours and incorporate this significant theme into your trip itinerary.